joaopedromartins/rho-exchange-rate/README.md

 ## API Operations Examples
+Open in your browser http://localhost:8080/swagger-ui.html to see documentation and a testing interface

-In your browser you can test the following examples
+You can also test the following examples directly in your browser

 ### Hello World
 http://localhost:8080/api/v1/hello-world